dchupp/printerEmulator/README.md

 ## Description
 This is a ZPL command line emulation tool.
 This allows you to quickly preview ZPL labels without having to print and waste labels during label design.
-This uses the publically available APIs at http://labelary.com.
+This uses the publicly available APIs at http://labelary.com.

 This will create a png sample of your label at the location that you ran the emulation tool.